Why the Holy Royal Arch?

 Before I can join

 The qualification for joining the Royal Arch is that a Freemason should be a Master Mason of at least four weeks standing, in a Lodge registered under the United Grand Lodge of England.
-When Raised to the Sublime Degree of a Master Mason (Third Degree), you were informed that, due to the untimely death of our Master, Hiram Abiff, the secrets of a Master Mason were lost, and that certain substituted secrets were adopted to distinguish all Master Masons until time or circumstances should restore the genuine.
+When Raised to the Sublime Degree of a Master Mason (Third Degree), you were informed that, the secrets of a Master Mason were lost, and that certain substituted secrets were adopted to distinguish all Master Masons until time or circumstances should restore the genuine.
 Exaltation into the Royal Arch includes an explanation of how those genuine secrets were regained.

 Thus, no person should be considered a complete Mason without being Exalted in the Royal Arch.